junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Placed on the Union Calendar, Calendar No. 268.
 - 2014-02-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-360.
 - 2014-02-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-360.
+- 2014-03-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-03-11 — Considered as unfinished business. (consideration: CR H2285-2286)
+- 2014-03-11 — Considered under suspension of the rules. (consideration: CR H2278-2280)
+- 2014-03-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3979.
+- 2014-03-11 — Mr. Brady (TX) moved to suspend the rules and pass the bill, as amended. (consideration: CR H2278)
+- 2014-03-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 116). (text: CR H2278)
+- 2014-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 116).(text: CR H2278)